 This course provides students with the opportunity to gain practical, hands-on experience examining actual cases of fraud using common investigative techniques and gaining evidence to prove the way the crime was committed.
 Students examine payroll problems, bribery, accounting issues, insurance fraud and billing schemes.

 Students examine the litigation process for when cases involving forensic accounting go to court.
 They study ways to determine future earnings to determine ways to settle financial disputes.

-According to the May 2008 U.S. Bureau of Labor Statistics (www.bls.gov), the median annual salary for accountants in 2008 was $59,430.
+According to the May 2014 U.S. Bureau of Labor Statistics (www.bls.gov), the median annual salary for accountants and auditors in 2014 was $65,940.
 Those in forensic accounting could earn more or less depending upon their employer, specific responsibilities and training.